-We recognize revenue from live event development services and content maintenance and development services based on the percentage of completion method using labor hours or similar event milestones.
+Revenues derived from live event development services are recognized using the proportional performance method based on the completion of performance milestones.
+Revenues from content maintenance and development services are recognized using a percentage of completion method based on labor hours, which correspond to the completion of performance milestones and deliverables.
 All other revenues are recognized as the related services are performed or products are delivered.
+Fees for these services are billed at initiation of the project and upon completion of the project.